 Some parents pressure their kids about their careers.
 Others pressure their kids to get married.
 Mine gently encouraged me to move back home.
 But I didn’t want to.
 I’d been living in Downtown L.A. with friends for two years and enjoyed my self-reliance, my social life, and my curved shower rod.

 Plus, I was afraid of regressing.
-You see, my parents spoiled me and my brother growing up.
-There were very few things we couldn't do or have because, like all well-meaning parents, they wanted us to be happy.
-But having a spoiled, comfortable life is a risk: chances are you'll become a lazy slob, an entitled brat, or some hybrid slobbrat, and I could put money on that.
+My parents spoiled me and my brother growing up.
+There were few things we couldn’t do or have because, like all well-meaning parents, they wanted us to be happy.
+But having a spoiled, comfortable life is a risk: chances are you’ll become a lazy slob, an entitled brat, or some hybrid slobbrat.
 So when I finally moved out, I had a lot to prove, especially to myself.

-Living on my own, I experienced my first true hardship when I had trouble finding a job for months, using my savings to pay rent.
-Finally, when my savings ran out and I was at the brink of desperation, I landed a sweet, sweet job through a friend.
-Grateful for a steady income, I immediately learned how to manage my finances, paying off $2,500 in credit card debt, raising my credit score just shy of 800, and saving up a healthy five digits—all in a year and a half.
+Living on my own, I experienced my first true hardship when I struggled to find a job for months, tapping my savings to pay rent.
+Finally, when my savings ran out and I was at the brink of desperation, I landed a job through a friend.
+Grateful for the stroke of luck and steady income, I immediately learned how to manage my finances, paying off $2,500 in credit card debt, raising my credit score from the low 600s to just shy of 800, and saving up a healthy five digits — all in a year and a half.
 I also learned that I actually enjoy washing dishes and I finally, finally learned how to do my own laundry.

 As 2010 was coming to an end, so was my lease, and my mom once again suggested I move back home.
 Except this time I agreed.
 There were a couple of reasons for the change of heart, which I won’t get into here, but all in all it just felt right.
 But still the worry remained at the back of my mind that all my progress could come undone the moment I felt comfortable at home again.